1020 Brussels

 ⑩ Palm Greenhouse

 There are a lot of big tropical plants and trees in the Palm Greenhouse like the palm trees and the fern trees.
 Splendidly decorated and possesses an extraordinary allure.
-If you look at the side of the iron support pillars carefully from a few photos below, you can see that they have Art Nouveau floral motifs on it.
+If you look at the side of the iron support pillars carefully from a few photos below, you can see that they have Art Nouveau floral motifs on them.
 Somewhat, this particular area is mesmerising for the visitors probably due to the large trees against the attractive glass wall design.

 ⑪ Palm Pavilion

 At the side exit of the Palm Greenhouse, a beautifully decorated staircase with flowers leads upward to a room.
-There is also a security officer guarding at the staircase to be doubly sure that no visitors would go up to the room discreetly.
+There is also a security officer guarding the staircase to be sure that no visitors would go up to the room discreetly.
 As the area is for the people to bypass and move to the right, one cannot stand there for more than a few seconds to take a photograph to avoid congestion.

 ⑫ Azalea Greenhouse